requirejs/requirejs/docs/api.md

 # <a name="usage">Usage</a>

-There are 4 basic ways to use require.js:
+There are 5 basic ways to use require.js:

 1. Loading JavaScript files.
 2. Define a module that has other dependencies.
 3. Define an internationalization (i18n) bundle.
 4. Specify a text file dependency.
+4. Specify a JSONP service dependency.

 ## <a name="jsfiles">Loading JavaScript Files</a>